 - 1. Increase education and outreach to county employees and the community (through programs like Whatcom Smart Trips) on opportunities and benefits to using active modes of transportation and reduce vehicle miles traveled. - 2.
 Incentivize public and active modes of transportation such as reducing or eliminating fare for all WTA bus services and providing grant funding to employers to pay employees for walking/biking to work. - 3.
 Improve bicycle and pedestrian infrastructure and expand local and regional trail networks for non-motorized transportation to create safe active transportation and connect more people to WTA bus service. - 4.
 Implement the recommendations of the Whatcom County Pedestrian and Bicycle Plan including the Regional Trails Plan and Route Map proposed by the Bicycle/Pedestrian Advisory Committee. - 5.
-Consider opportunities to expand non-motorized infrastructure in all upcoming Whatcom County Public Works infrastructure projects. - 5.
-Exempt all bikes, including electric bikes, from county sales taxes. - 6.
-Support efforts to expanding rail transportation options including advocating for restoration of Amtrak's Cascades route.
+Consider opportunities to expand non-motorized infrastructure in all upcoming Whatcom County Public Works infrastructure projects. - 6.
+Work with the State Legislature to Eexempt all bikes, including electric bikes, from county sales taxes. - 7.
+Support efforts to expand rail transportation options.